 You can consult with the lesson plan in a PDF format [inSTEAM_UDL_LessonPlan]

 - Universal Design for Learning Guidelines: http://cast.org/our-work/about-udl.html

 - Using Information Communications Technologies (ICT) to Implement Universal Design for Learning (UDL): https://urc-chs.com/sites/default/files/urc-grn-ict.pdf

 - Tomlinson, C.A.
 (2014) The Differentiated Classroom: Responding to the Needs of All Learners.
 2nd Edition, ASCD, Alexandria

 inSTEAM suggests four (scientific, socioeconomic, open schooling and cultural) inclusive impact approaches for the topics of environmental education.
-The scientific inclusive impact approach based on the basic scenario of the inquiry-based learning.
+The scientific inclusive impact approach based on the basic scenario of the inquiry-based learning and Universal Design for Learning.
 The socioeconomic, open schooling and culturally inclusive impact approaches are presented below.